AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-usage.md

 **You could analyze your customer acquisitions from coupons.**

 Which coupons are encouraging customers to place orders?
-Are these coupons attracting one-time buyers or do they encourage customer loyalty (i.e. customer who make repeat purchases)?
+Are these coupons attracting one-time buyers or do they encourage customer loyalty (in other words, customer who make repeat purchases)?

 **You could analyze the time it takes for your customers to use your coupons.**